magento/merchdocs/src/catalog/navigation-layered-configuration.md

     [_Layered Navigation_]({% link configuration/catalog/catalog.md %})

     {:.bs-callout-info}
-    If necessary, first clear the **Use system value** checkbox to change these settings.
+    If necessary, first deselect the **Use system value** checkbox to change these settings.

     - To display the number of products found for each attribute, set **Display Product Count** to `Yes`.